 What are the other interests of your ideal customer?
-What are some things they like?
-What kind of things would they respond to?
-Determine some objects you can use that are in line with these questions as well as your brand and you will speak to your customer on a few different levels through your content.
+What are some things they like or would resonate with?
+What would they respond to?
+Make a list of objects you can use to enhance your visual content that will speak to your customer on a few different levels.

-Before you start buying things up left and right for how to style photos, don’t forget that sourcing props can come from anywhere.
+But hang on.
+Before you go down a rabbit hole and start buying props up left and right to style your photos, don’t forget that sourcing props can come from anywhere.
 So take inventory of what you already own, what you can borrow, or check first if it’s something you can rent.
-This brings me to the second thing I normally think about when it comes to props: the concept of “unexpected function.”
+Lean into the concept of unexpected function.

 Just because a mug is normally used for drinking doesn’t mean it can’t be used to hold pencils for your shoot.
-Old jars can be succulent pots, wine bottles as flowers vases, scarves as blankets, crystals as bookends – the list goes on.
-By thinking outside the box and using your props for things that they aren’t normally used for, the lifestyle you are selling will really begin to take shape.
-Your content will standout from others, your photos will create new inspiration for your customers, and your creativity will be stretching the possibilities for future clients.
+Old jars can transform into succulent pots, wine bottles as flowers vases, scarves as blankets, crystals as bookends – the list goes on.
+By thinking outside the box and using your props for things that they aren’t normally used for, that visual story and lifestyle you are selling as part of your brand experience will really begin to take shape.
+You’ll get your audience to pause and think differently, your content will standout from others, your photos will create new inspiration for your customers, and your creativity will be stretching the possibilities for future clients.

-Creating visual content both for my brands and my clients means I’ve built up a pretty robust collection of props over the years.
+Creating visual content for my brand and for my clients means I’ve built up a pretty robust collection of props over the years.
 When it comes to how to style photos, here are some of my favorites as of late:

 Prop: The Lightbox